 Amanda Gunter is the owner of the Fine Arts Center of Easley & Midtown Music store.
-Amanda has degrees in Music Education and Church Music, and has over 30 years experience teaching music and leading choirs.
+Amanda has degrees in Music Education and Church Music, and has over 30 years experience teaching music and leading school and church choirs.
 She currently serves as choir director at the Foothills Presbyterian Community where she also teaches a music appreciation class and leads Vespers once a month.
 Amanda plays piano and is a vocalist, has acted in and served as music director for several community theatre productions, and is actively involved in promoting the arts in Easley and surrounding communities.